fredconex/OllamEye/README.md

 # PixelLlama!

-Coming soon... a minimalist client solution for Ollama with ability to capture screen to use with vision models.
+A minimalist client solution for Ollama with ability to capture screen to use with vision models.
+- Markdown capability
+- Screenshot capturing
+- Easy tagging for models that are vision enabled

+To-Do:
+- Context persistency between sessions
+- Refactor and removal of unecessary or redundant code
+- DragNDrop images to prompt